qdegraaf/KNMI-FunctionApp/README.md

 - **GetActualTenMinSynopticData**: Queries the KNMI API every 10 minutes to get the latest synoptic data files, list through them and store them locally
+- **KNWToSQL**: Triggers when KNW CSF files land in a storage account and stores the KNW data in a postgres database.
+For info on the dataset see [the API docs](https://dataplatform.knmi.nl/dataset/knw-csv-ts-update-1-0)

 ### Dependencies